plan-d-io/P1-LoRa-receiver/README.md

 - Home Assistant integration

 ## Use case
 Most devices enabling real-time access to P1 meter data (“_dongles_”) use WiFi.
 Flats and condos, however, often have their utility meters beyond Wi-Fi access, e.g. in a basement or another shared space.
-This repo contains code to use LoRa to connect P1 utility meters to a base station connected to your home WiFi network.
+This repo contains code to use the [LoRa radio protocol](https://en.wikipedia.org/wiki/LoRa) to connect P1 utility meters to a base station connected to your home WiFi network.
 LoRa is a radio protocol designed to carry small amounts of data over long distances and/or challenging environments like multiple floors. _So it’s like the very long cat, except that there is no cat._

 Why roll your own base station, in stead of relying on a LoRaWAN, NB-IoT or other public networks?
 - Cost: no monthly charges whatsoever.
 - Update rate: most public networks limit airtime to 0.1%, meaning you can get, at most, one update every 15 min (if you are lucky and have an expensive data plan).
-This firmware gives you updates every ~30s to 6m.
+This firmware gives you updates every ~10s to 6m.
-- Privacy: your meter data does not travel any third party network, nor is it processed by anyone else but yourself or the provider of your own choosing.
+- Privacy: your meter data does not travel over any third party network, nor is it processed by anyone else but yourself or the provider of your own choosing.

 ## Installation
 ### Preparation